Questions we can ask to “Test the Spirits”-

 Furthermore.

 Experts are most useful when they are totally unbiased or operating completely without an agenda of any kind.
 This is rare because experts aren’t robots or computer programs.
-Experts are just fallible human beings who spent a lot of time in school being taught by other fallible human beings.
-Unfortunately, people—even people with a great deal of education can be corrupted by money, media attention and/or the promise of power.
-Experts can be bought.
+Experts are just people who spent a lot of time in school being taught by other people.
+Unfortunately, people—even people with a great deal of education can be corrupted by money, media attention and/or the promise of power and/or influence.
+Experts can be bought (Jeremiah 9:5, Romans 16:18).
 It happens all the time.
-Experts are also prone to having biases that may or may not be grounded in facts.
-Experts have experiences that can turn them in a particular direction.
+Because “experts” are human they are also prone to having biases that may or may not be grounded in facts.
+Experts can have experiences in life that can turn them in a particular direction.
 Experts can be also swayed by peer pressure.

 Moreover.